TheAcharya/MarkerData-Website/docs/User Guide/General.md

 By [!badge text="Default"] Marker Data will always look for accompanying movie file (`.mov` or `.mp4`) in directory where the `.fcpbundle` or `.fcpxml` resides.
 When No Media is enabled, **Marker Data** will bypass the movie file.

 This option is available in scenarios where :
-- User do not have an output movie file.
 - User does not wish to export movie file.
 - User does not require image extraction.